Vietnam.vn - Nền tảng quảng bá Việt Nam

 Weakness and muscle atrophy

-Protein is important for muscle growth and maintenance.
-When you don't consume enough protein, your body starts to break down muscle tissue to meet its protein needs.
-This can lead to a condition known as muscle atrophy.
+Protein plays a crucial role in muscle growth and maintenance.
+When insufficient protein is consumed, the body begins to break down muscle tissue to meet its protein needs.
+This can lead to a condition known medically as muscle atrophy.

-A study in the Journal of Clinical Investigation found that inadequate protein intake can lead to significant loss of muscle mass, especially in older adults, affecting their mobility, balance and overall strength.
+A study published in the Journal of Clinical Investigation showed that insufficient protein intake can lead to a significant decrease in muscle mass, especially in older adults, affecting their mobility, balance, and overall strength.

-Protein deficiency can also affect the health of your skin, hair, and nails.
-Proteins such as collagen and keratin are essential for maintaining the structure and integrity of these tissues.
-Without enough protein, your body can experience brittle nails, hair loss, rashes, and dry skin.
+Protein deficiency can also affect the health of skin, hair, and nails.
+Proteins like collagen and keratin are essential for maintaining the structure and integrity of these tissues.
+Without enough protein, the body experiences brittle nails, hair loss, rashes, and dry skin.

-Research published in the Journal of Dermatological Science highlights that protein is important for the production of keratin - the main component of hair and nails.
+A study published in the Journal of Dermatological Science emphasizes that protein is crucial for the production of keratin—the main component of hair and nails.

-Protein plays an important role in regulating appetite and maintaining feelings of fullness.
-When the diet is low in protein, the body feels hungry and craves foods that are high in calories.
-This happens because protein affects the release of hormones that signal feelings of fullness.
+Protein plays a crucial role in regulating appetite and maintaining feelings of fullness.
+When the diet lacks protein, the body feels hungry and craves high-calorie foods.
+This happens because protein affects the release of hormones that signal satiety.

-Research in the Journal of Nutrition concluded that people who eat less protein feel hungrier and tend to eat more than those who consume enough protein.
+A study published in the Journal of Nutrition concluded that people who eat less protein experience higher levels of hunger and tend to eat more than those who consume sufficient protein.

-Protein plays an important role in the immune system.
-Protein creates antibodies and immune system cells.
-Without enough protein, the body will have difficulty fighting off diseases.
+Protein plays a crucial role in the immune system.
+Protein creates antibodies and immune cells.
+Without sufficient protein intake, the body will have difficulty fighting off diseases.

-A study in the journal Clinical and Experimental Immunology demonstrates that protein deficiency can cause a decline in the number and function of immune cells.
+A study published in the journal Clinical and Experimental Immunology demonstrated that protein deficiency can cause a decrease in the number and function of immune cells.

 Fatty liver

-Another serious consequence of not consuming enough protein is fatty liver disease, a condition in which fat builds up in liver cells.
-This can lead to inflammation, liver damage, and even liver failure.
+Not consuming enough protein can lead to another serious consequence: fatty liver disease – a condition where fat accumulates in liver cells.
+This condition can lead to inflammation, liver damage, and even liver failure.

-According to research published in the Journal of Hepatology , protein is essential for the transport and metabolism of fat in the liver.
-Without enough protein, fat builds up, leading to fatty liver disease.
+According to research published in the Journal of Hepatology , protein is essential for the transport and metabolism of fats in the liver.
+Without enough protein, fat will accumulate, leading to fatty liver disease.

 Source: https://thanhnien.vn/6-dau-hieu-cho-thay-co-the-khong-nap-du-protein-185240805123124512.htm